-When placed in a liquid, like soy beverage or when their moving their way through your digestive tract, whole chia seeds will absorb liquids and swell and form a gel.
-We used to think that because of that, our digestive tracts could get at the seeds nutrients.
-Unlike whole flax that will never gelled when mixed with water.
+When placed in a liquid, like soy beverage or when they’re moving their way through your digestive tract, whole chia seeds will absorb liquids and swell and form a gel.
+We used to think that because of that, our digestive tracts could get at the seeds’ nutrients.
+Unlike whole flax that will never gel when mixed with water.

 Boy was I wrong.

 Yes, whole chia seeds ARE a great thickening agent, they will absorb water and improve bowel movements and slow down the absorption of carbohydrate and the subsequent blood sugar rise (= lower insulin used) so this helps with satiety, blood sugar control, and balance blood lipids (LDL & HDL cholesterol, triglycerides) better.